 NORRISTOWN, Pa. — Bill Cosby thought he could talk his way out of his problems with the woman who accused him of drugging and sexually assaulting her.

-Jurors in the comedian’s sexual assault trial have heard a recording of one of Cosby’s phone conversations in 2005 with Gianna Constand, the mother of his alleged victim, Andrea Constand.
-But it wasn’t until Friday — on the trial’s fifth day — that jurors learned what was going through the comic legend’s mind during those conversations.
+Jurors in the comedian’s sexual assault trial have heard a taped recording of one of Cosby’s phone conversations in 2005 with Gianna Constand, the mother of his alleged victim, Andrea Constand.
+But it wasn’t until Friday — on the fifth day of Cosby’s trial — that jurors learned what was going through the comic legend’s mind during those conversations.

 “I’m thinking this is a dirty old man with a young girl,” Cosby said, according to a decade-old deposition read to jurors Friday by a police officer.
 “The mother is coming at me for being a dirty old man.”